jordantoaster/Jordans-Repo/Projects/MyAwesomeApp/readme.txt.txt

 18. write read me in full

 to fix
-add unit tests for encoder and new user dao method add time to session table (make it an activity log?)
+add acitivity support to full system buff up in good comments unit test activity log builder

 potential ideas
 13. check if map conversion is required. is request.get param not suffucient? (could also pass in multible params in ajax instead of object)